retorquere/zotero-better-bibtex/pandoc/main.md

 # Related work

-In our case, the steps to the gamification of the course closely follow the suggested guidelines by De Paz [@gamification-thesis].
+In our case, the steps to the gamification of the course closely follow the suggested guidelines by De Paz [@shelah1975g].
 Points of departure were related to issues outside of our control, such as, gathering team members and knowing your players.
 In the former, the TAs have the knowledge but we lack experience